-Named for Valley pioneer Carl Robert Rinaldi (1834-1908), whose real name was apparently Carel Ambrosus Roberto Rinaldi – he was born in Berlin to an Italian father and a German (possibly Hungarian) mother.
-Coming to America in 1856, Rinaldi settled in Los Angeles three years later and established an upholstery store downtown in 1868.
-The following year, he married local girl Francisca Valdez (1844-1921).
-The store did so well that in 1872 Rinaldi sold his business (to Isaac W. Lord), bought 151 acres near today’s Van Norman Reservoir, and set to farming.
-Here the Rinaldis would raise one daughter and five sons (one died at 12) while growing oranges, grapes, and above all olives: Rinaldi claimed to have 2,000 olive trees in 1893 and was considered a local expert.
+Named in 1916 for Valley pioneer Carl Robert Rinaldi (1834-1908) and his family.
+Our subject, whose real name was allegedly Carel Roberto Rinaldi, was born in Berlin to an Italian father and a German (Hungarian?) mother.
+He came to America in 1856 and settled in Los Angeles three years later.
+In 1869, Rinaldi married local girl Francisca Valdez (1844-1921).
+This was shortly after he’d established a furniture and upholstery store with fellow Teuton John Charles Dotter; business was so good that Rinaldi cashed out in 1872 – he sold his share to future town builder Isaac W. Lord – and moved his family up to the SFV, setting up a 151 acre farm near today’s Van Norman Reservoir.
+Here the Rinaldis would raise one daughter and five sons (a sixth died in childhood) while growing oranges, grapes, and above all olives: Rinaldi claimed to have 3,000 olive trees in 1893 and was considered a local expert.
 He also served as a constable and, later, school trustee.
-Rinaldi Street was named in 1916.

 Find it on the map: